-The First Grant ('the afforestation grant') is available to cover the costs associated with the establishment of the new native woodland and is payable after planting with the balance paid by way of a Second Grant ('the maintenance grant') four years later following successful establishment.
-Grants are dependent on which scenario you choose (see below).
+The First Grant is available to cover the costs associated with the planting of the new native woodland and is payable following planting.
+The balance is paid by way of a Second Grant four years after planting following successful establishment of the native woodland.

-Annual forest premiums are available to landowners.
-Landowners are entitled to annual forest premiums dependent on the scenario chosen.
+Annual forest premiums are available to landowners related to the scenario chosen.
 This premium is payable for a period of 15 years in respect of Grant and Premium Categories 9 and 10.

 The maximum grant and premium rates are detailed below.
 The afforestation grant is a fixed grant to cover the costs incurred in the establishment of a forest and paid exclusive of VAT.
 It is paid in two instalments as outlined below.
 An additional allowance for fencing (to the maximum rates detailed below) is payable with the First Grant instalment.

 The NWS Establishment grant application is made by the forest owner in association with a forester.
-This forester must be listed as a NWS Forester on the List of Registered Foresters (PDF).
+This forester must be listed on the List of Registered Foresters (PDF) as a NWS-trained forester.
 Valuable information on how to make a grant application, eligibility requirements, available options, etc. can be found here: How do I get work done?.

 Grant Rates (€/ha)